lilyshellhammer/notes_public/CMU_REU_2018.md

 ------------
 # TODOS
 - This Week:
-  - [ ] Finish SDF on Python
-  - [ ] Learn more about SVG and define our shapes in terms of SVG spec
+  - [ ] Finish Level Sets in Haskell
-  - [ ] Trace BBox code for labels
-- Future:
-  - [ ] Figure out how to implement FSM in Haskell
+  - [ ] Add BVH tree from Level Set in Haskell (define leaf size, create tree, store bbox values)
   - [ ] Figure out how to split up BVH on Level Set (clever or just plain in half)
+  - [ ] Implement ^ on contains for two circles
+  Future
+  - [ ] Generalize the boundary finding function
-  - [ ] Design functions (notIntersect, distanceNoCloserThan, distanceNoFartherThan, allEquidistant)
+  - [ ] Implement other functions (notIntersect, distanceNoCloserThan, distanceNoFartherThan, allEquidistant)
   - [ ] Generate diagrams with good labels
   - [ ] Learn more about curves and figure out optimization techniques
+  - [ ] Find Student Research Comp
+  - [ ] Poster - August 3rd

 ----------
 # Future Schedule